10 Common Models in Machine Learning

 # for lightgbm, you need mlr3extralearners and lightgbm package installed

-# we suggest the latest available from github
+# it is available from github via:

 # remotes::install_github("mlr-org/mlr3extralearners@*release")